hydephp/develop/docs/advanced-features/hyde-pages.md

 #### `title()`

-Get the page title to display in HTML tags like <title> and <meta> tags.
+Get the page title to display in HTML tags like &lt;title&gt; and &lt;meta&gt; tags.

 ```php
 // torchlight! {"lineNumbers": false}